SQL as Data Manipulation Language

 The general syntax of the INSERT INTO statement to insert one row at a time into the database table is written as:

 INSERT INTO table-name [(field list)] VALUES (value list)

 For example, to insert a row with values (16, ‘Fozia’, ‘Karachi’, 650) into the STUDENT table the INSERT statement will be

 INSERT INTO Student (Roll_No, Name, City, Marks) VALUES (16, ‘Fozia’, ‘Karachi’, 650)

 You can also insert multiple rows extracted from one table into another table.
 In this case, both values should have the same data structures.
 For example, to copy all those rows of the ‘STUDENT_1’ table that have a value greater than 700 in the ‘Marks’ column into the ‘STUDENT_2’ table, the statement is written as

 INSERT INTO VALUES (select * FROM student_1 WHERE Marks > 700)

 The UPDATE Statement

 The UPDATE statement is used to modify the values of specified attributes of one or more selected rows.
-The general syntax of UPDATE statement is:
+The general syntax of the UPDATE statement is:

 UPDATE < table name> SET attribute1 = value1 [, attribute2 = value2…] [WHERE <criteria>]